 The internship experience is one of the most important pieces of the foundation you are laying for a successful career.
 Since the professional world is quite different from university life, it is important that you have an understanding of some of the differences.
 Use these tips and advice to help you make the most of your internship.

-Don’t ignore this tips- Meet regularly with your supervisor to ensure that both of your expectations are being met.
+- Don’t ignore these tips- Meet regularly with your supervisor to ensure that both of your expectations are being met.
 This is a good way for you to get instant feedback on your performance and supports to keep you on track with current and future assignments.

 - Be observant and ask questions about appropriate behaviour at the workplace.
 Different organizations have different expectations regarding employee behaviour and it is important that you learn about and conform to the corporate culture.
 This can include issues such as appropriate clothing, demeanour with customers, personal phone calls, and where to park your car.
 If you aren’t sure if it’s OK to eat the doughnuts in the company kitchen, ask first.
 When in doubt, err on the conservative side.

 - Focus on your communication skills, both written and verbal.
 Proofread your written work carefully.
 When communicating with your co-workers choose a respectful, tactful, and professional language at all times.
 If co-worker goes informal with you, be informal.

 - Show up to work on time, when you are expected.
 We are human and we break down.
 Call if you are going to be sick or late.
 Don’t be sick or late often.
 Choose your sick days with care; it will be noticed if you are not at work on important days.